Prdevoney/STEAM_IaC/README.md

 For a load balancer to route traffic to a service, the CluserIP, the endpoints in that service need to return a status of 200 when sent an HTTP request.
 Our app however consists of two websockets, which do not return a status of 200 when called successfully.
 To fix this we added a simple HTTP server to each container image and created the health check policy to route the checks to that endpoint and not the websockets.
 5) **Backend Policy** <br>
 When a loadbalancer sends traffic to an endpoint is has a timeout of 30 seconds, which is typical for HTTP requests.
 However our endpoints are websockets; so, we need a connection that lasts much longer than 30 seconds.
 The backend policy allows the connection to remain open for one hour.

+### Pulumi Stacks:
+1) **Pulumi Up** (deploy) <br>
+A Pulumi stack is created for each user, this tracks all the current resources on GKE that are associated with a user.
+A stack will only be created the first time a user accesses a simulation, after that the user's stack will merely be updated with new resources.

+2) **Pulumi Destory** (destroy) <br>
+The stack associated with a user will destroy all the resources that it is tracking in the GKE cluster.
+It will not delete the stack, it will only destroy the GKE resources for that user.

+### Permissions:
+* **Pulumi:**
+    * To access your Pulumi when the IaC is hosted live you need to create a Pulumi access key.
+Then create an environment variable for you GCP Cloud Run function named PULUMI_ACCESS_KEY and insert your key.

+* **GKE:**
+    * To access your GKE cluster when the IaC is hosted live you need to attach a service account to it with the proper permissions, all the permissions you need will relate to GKE.
+You can do that all in the GCP console.

 ## Gateway API
 The Gateway API is what allows us to route traffic from a user to their own isolated instance of the simulation we have running in the cloud for them.
 Here's the flow:<br>